WingTillDie/google_earth_time_zone/README.md

 It's modified to be cross-platform by adding time zone info in content of features, rather than just in title.

+## Functions
+Have time zone overlay over the globe.

+Click on any location on the map will show time zone info and time

 ## How to run
 Open Google Earth in web browser, mobile, or desktop https://www.google.com/earth/versions/